UniOfGreenwich/ELEE1146-COMP1836-Lectures/content/AndroidStudioUserInterface/AndroidStudioUserInterface.md

 ## Constraint Layout – the Default Layout

-- llows you to create large and complex layouts with a flat view hierarchy (no nested view groups)
+- Allows you to create large and complex layouts with a flat view hierarchy (no nested view groups)
 - Similar to **Relative Layout** in that all views are laid out according to relationship between sibling views and the parent layout
 - It is more flexible then the Relative Layout and easier to use with Android Studio’s Layout Editor
 - In this layout, you add at least one horizontal and one vertical constraint for each view